 Most cases of pityriasis rosea go away in 1 to 2 months without any treatment.
 Some cases can be as short as 2 weeks, while others can last for 3 months or longer.

-When pityriasis rosea does require treatment, it's usually just to control the itching.
+When pityriasis rosea does need treatment, it's usually just to control the itching.
 Over-the-counter itch creams or allergy syrups can help, and so can oatmeal baths.
-Oral antihistamines also can reduce swelling and minimize itchiness.

-In some cases, just getting a moderate amount of sunlight can help treat the rash.
-If your child uses this form of light therapy, make sure he or she is protected from sunburn, which can sometimes make a rash worse.
+In some cases, just getting a moderate amount of sunlight can help improve the rash and the itching.
+If your child uses this form of therapy, make sure he or she is protected from sunburn, which can sometimes make a rash worse.

 Light therapy might be prescribed for cases where the itching is really bothersome.
 Usually, this involves ultraviolet B (UVB) therapy and is done by a dermatologist.